 Yes.
 Having two female dogs together can result in their estrus cycles syncing up.
 This can change how long the dogs remain in heat for, with one’s cycle changing to adapt the other’s, or with both of them changing to meet somewhere in the middle.

-How to Care for a Dog In Heat
+A Guide to Dog Care for a Dog In Heat

-The most important thing you can do for your female dog while she is in heat is to keep her indoors.
+When it comes to dog care, the most important thing you can do for your female dog while she is in heat is to keep her indoors.
 Male dogs will be able to smell the pheromones she is releasing for miles around, and can also become quite aggressive.
 Furthermore, she may escape from an enclosed yard due to her desire to be mated with, and can then be hit by vehicles.
-Crating may sometimes be necessary, but make sure you are releasing her to exercise regularly.
+Crating may sometimes be necessary to protect your dogs health, but as a pet owner you should make sure you are releasing her to exercise regularly.
 She will be easily agitated during this time, so be vigilant that usual stressors are not present in her life during her heat.
 You should also avoid bathing her, since bathwater can sometimes cause uterine infections.
+Following these tips will ensure that your dogs experience in all stages of heat is a comfortable one.

 Know Your Dog